 - Property acquired by a spouse prior to entering into the marriage;

 - Property acquired by exchange of non-marital assets

 - Any gift, other than a gift between spouses; and

 In some cases, a non-marital asset may be converted into a marital asset.
 Generally speaking, this occurs when a spouse comingles non-marital assets with marital assets.
 For example, if a spouse deposits non-marital assets into a joint checking account, and the funds become indistinguishable, the non-marital assets may be converted into marital assets.

 Another common issue in Florida divorces is spousal maintenance, or alimony, as it is often called.
 Alimony is a one-time or repeated payment from one spouse to another.
 The purposes of alimony vary from allowing the receiving spouse to further develop his or her career and become self sufficient, to allowing the receiving spouse to maintain the same quality of life he or she had during the marriage.
 Depending on the type of spousal maintenance payments, they may last for only a few years or for the receiving spouse’s lifetime.
 Generally speaking, if the receiving spouse gets remarried or cohabitates, the payments will cease.

 Contact a South Florida Divorce Attorney

 If you are in need of a West Palm Beach divorce lawyer, contact me to discuss your case.
 My name is William Wallshein and I have been practicing family law in South Florida for close to three decades.
 I give each case the individual attention it deserves.
 I understand that going through a divorce can be one of the most stressful and trying events you will ever go through.
 I can help you through this difficult time by providing you with the sound advice and dedicated representation you deserve.
-Click here, or call 561-533-1221 to schedule your free initial consultation today.
-I have an office in Palm Beach Gardens, located off I-95 and PGA, and a second location in West Palm Beach.
+Call 561-533-1221 to schedule your free initial consultation today.
+I have an office in West Palm Beach, located off I-95 and PGA, and a second location in West Palm Beach.
 I take credit cards.